Chris Kratochvil, MD

 Associate vice chancellor for clinical research and professor of psychiatry and pediatrics at the University of Nebraska Medical Center.
 Dr. Kratochvil serves as chief medical officer of UNeHealth, which facilitates and streamlines clinical research opportunities between UNMC, its clinical partners and clinicians, and outside research organizations and pharmaceutical companies.
 He was among the research investigators on a National Institutes of Health (NIH) project that contributed to the design of a multinational study to test the effectiveness of the experimental treatment ZMapp during the Ebola outbreak of 2014-15.
 Dr. Kratochvil co-leads UNMC’s Global Virus Network Center of Excellence.
-Dr. Kratochvil serves as Executive Director of Clinical Research for the Global Center for Health Security.
+Dr. Kratochvil serves as the Global Center for Health Security Distinguished Chair.

-Executive Director of International Programs and Innovation at the Global Center for Health Security and director of clinical and biodefense research at the National Strategic Research Institute.
+Executive Director of International Programs and Innovation at the Global Center for Health Security.
 In 2018, he came to the University of Nebraska Medical Center following a military career in which he served as a Navy Commander and was chief of clinical biodefense research at the Naval Medical Research Center, Fort Detrick, Maryland.
 He was an attending physician at Walter Reed National Military Medical Center and served White House assignments as Homeland Security Council and National Security Council staff, where he worked on biodefense, pandemic response, and health preparedness.
 Dr. Lawler has field experience treating Ebola patients in sub-Saharan Africa, and he served as a subject matter expert in the training of Department of Defense medical personnel working with infectious diseases patients.

 Assistant vice chancellor for interprofessional health security training and education at the University of Nebraska Medical Center, where he also is associate professor of environmental, agricultural and occupational health at UNMC’s College of Public Health.
 Dr. Lowe is co-principal investigator of the National Emerging Special Pathogens Training and Education Center (NETEC), and director of research and development of the Nebraska Biocontainment Unit.
 Dr. Lowe was an active member of the Nebraska Biocontainment Unit during its successful treatment of two Ebola patients in 2014 and has published and presented extensively on lessons learned during the activation of the unit.
 He serves as Executive Director of Training and Education for the Global Center for Health Security.